UMESH HULE

 GET TO KNOW MY RESEARCH

 Increasing atmospheric CO2 concentration and temperature will likely lead to faster carbonation (reduction in pH), especially in concrete with Supplementary Cementitious Materials (SCMs).
-The lower carbonatable content (amount of Ca(OH)2) in concrete with SCMs leads to a higher carbonation rate.
+The lower carbonatable content (amount of CaOH2) in concrete with SCMs leads to a higher carbonation rate.
 It increases the probability of early onset of Carbonation Induced Corrosion (CIC) in Reinforced Concrete (RC) systems.
-The early initiation of CIC could lead to serviceability issues, affecting the overall sustainability of the RC system.
-Therefore, there is a need to understand the effect of various parameters influencing CIC and develop concrete with SCMs having higher resistance to CIC.
+The early initiation of CIC could lead to serviceability issues, affecting the overall sustainability of the RC systems.
+Therefore, there is a need to understand the effect of various parameters influencing CIC and develop concrete with SCMs that have higher resistance to CIC.

 PROFESSIONAL HISTORY